 According to SART, some studies have shown that pregnancies from a frozen embryo transfer are less likely to be ectopic or result in preterm delivery.
 Also, the babies seem to be less likely to have low birth weight because the woman’s hormonal environment is very different in a fresh IVF cycle due to ovarian stimulation.
 In contrast, the hormonal environment may be more physiologically similar to a pregnancy conceived without any infertility treatment in a frozen cycle.
 So the pregnancy outcomes may be more likely to be typical with a FET.

-“If you make a cost comparison of the two, the frozen transfer is more expensive, but we see better outcomes, and that’s why we are recommending it,” Natalie King added.
+“If you make a cost comparison of the two, the frozen transfer is more expensive, but we see better outcomes, and that’s why we are recommending it,” the program director added.
 “And you add in the PGT and ERA—many patients are opting toward FET.
 On top of that, we know you have a viable embryo.”

 There has been an increase in pregnancy rates with frozen embryo transfers.
 Intended parents know precisely when their transfer will be months ahead, and there’s no guesswork.
 They can plan work and trips around that date, and everyone’s prepared in advance.